mrasamny/csci-121-SkillBuilder5/README.md

 **Explanation:**

-For each level from 0 to `n`, `pascalsTriangle()` generates the appropriate row in Pascal's Triangle and appends the formatted string for that row to the result.
+For each level from 0 to `numOfRows`, `pascalsTriangle()` generates the appropriate row in Pascal's Triangle and appends the formatted string for that row to the result.

 #### a. `generateLevel(int level, int[] a)`